European Convention on Human Rights

-The European Convention on Human Rights (ECHR; formally the Convention for the Protection of Human Rights and Fundamental Freedoms) is an international convention to protect human rights and political freedoms in Europe.
-Drafted in 1950 by the then newly formed Council of Europe, the convention entered into force on 3 September 1953.
-All Council of Europe member states are party to the Convention and new members are expected to ratify the convention at the earliest opportunity.
+The Convention for the Protection of Human Rights and Fundamental Freedoms (commonly known as the European Convention on Human Rights or ECHR) is a supranational international treaty designed to protect human rights and political freedoms throughout Europe.
+It was opened for signature on 4 November 1950 by the member states of the newly formed Council of Europe and entered into force on 3 September 1953.
+All Council of Europe member states are parties to the Convention, and any new member is required to ratify it at the earliest opportunity.